 - CPU (RM7035C-466) The central processing unit that controls the operation of the controller board. - HDD.
-The interface for connection of the flat film cable connection to the HDD unit.
-Two hard disks are mounted on the controller board. - SD (Bootable C3).
+The interface for connection of the flat film cable connection to the HDD unit - SD (Bootable C3).
 Service slot for firmware version updates, moving applications to other SD cards, and downloading/uploading NVRAM contents. - DDR SDRAM.
 The image memory for the printer function where image compression, image rotation and other operations are done.